 If you switch to the Performance Plan, the top priority of your software will be better performance.
 However, you might notice more battery drainage when compared to previous settings.
 But the performance may increase slightly.
 To switch to Performance Plan, go to the Start Menu and choose Power Plan.
 Click on Power Plan and Performance Mode; it will be natively selected to the Balanced Mode.
 Choose Performance Mode, now click on Change Plan Settings text and Changed Advanced Power Setting.
 Go to processer power management and set it to 100%.
 Click on OK and done.

 Method 2: Turn Off Visual Effects

-Visual Effects add some animations and action over standard UI, which might be helpful for some set of people and not for some.
+Visual Effects add some animations and action over standard UI, which might be helpful for some sets of people and not for others.
 At least for the low-end systems, this might be an issue.
 To turn off Visual Effects, go to Start Menu, Search Advanced, and click on View Advanced System Settings.
 Now go to Settings under the Performance section.
-Now you will get multiple checkboxes there.
+Now, you will get multiple checkboxes there.
 Tick the Adjust for better Windows 11 performance, show thumbnails instead of icons and smooth edges of screen fonts, and click the Apply button.

 Method 3: Disable Startup Apps

 When you turn on your PC, many apps open automatically and slow down your system.
 Turning off Startup Apps might help you to speed up your PC somehow.
 To disable startup apps, go to Settings >> Apps >> Startup >> Close all startup apps.
 You’re done now.
 Your system will now boot up faster than before, and the system might feel snappier than before.

 To turn on Storage Sense, Go to Settings >> System >> Storage >> Stronge Sense >> Click on Cleanup of the temporary file and click OK.
 The Storage Sense will automatically clean the unusual file, slowing down the system.
 If you are an intense user, you will surely notice some improvements.